jhumelsine/jhumelsine.github.io/_posts/2023-11-30-bumper-sticker-computer-science-software-engineering.md

 _Good Programming is not learned from generalities, but by seeing how significant programs can be made clean, easy to read, easy to maintain and modify, … .
 Careful study and imitation of good programs leads to better writing._ — Kernighan and Plauger

 _About 1,000 instructions is a reasonable upper limit for the complexity of problems now envisioned._ — John von Neumann, 1946

+_Programming isn't about what you know; it's about what you can figure out._ — Chris Pine

+_In programming the hard part isn’t solving problems, but deciding what problems to solve._ — Paul Graham

+_The art of debugging is figuring out what you really told your program to do rather than what you thought you told it to do._ – Andrew Singer

+_The mark of a mature programmer is willingness to throw out code you spent time on when you realize it's pointless._ – Bram Cohen

+_The manager's function is not to make people work, but to make it possible for people to work._ – Tom DeMarco

+_A common fallacy is to assume authors of incomprehensible code will be able to express themselves clearly in comments._ – Kevlin Henney

+_Clean code always looks like it was written by someone who cares._ – Michael Feathers

+_Weeks of coding can save you hours of planning._ – Unknown

+_The purpose of software engineering is to control complexity, not to create it._ – Pamela Zave

+_A computer will do what you tell it to do, but that may be much different from what you had in mind._ – Joseph Weizenbaum

+_The best thing about a boolean is even if you are wrong, you are only off by a bit._ – Anonymous

+_Code never lies, comments sometimes do._ — Ron Jeffries

+_Programming is not a zero-sum game.
+Teaching something to a fellow programmer doesn't take it away from you.
+I'm happy to share what I can, because I'm in it for the love of programming._ — John Carmack

+_There’s nothing more permanent than a temporary hack._ — Kyle Simpson

+_In programming, if someone tells you “you’re overcomplicating it,” they’re either 10 steps behind you or 10 steps ahead of you._ — Andrew Clark

+_Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand._ — Martin Fowler

+_Computers are good at following instructions, but not at reading your mind._ — Donald Knuth

+_Beware of bugs in the above code; I have only proved it correct, not tried it._ — Donald Knuth

+_UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity._ — Dennis Ritchie

+_Why are video games so much better designed than office software?
+Because people who design video games love to play video games.
+People who design office software look forward to doing something else on the weekend._ — Ted Nelson

+_Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday’s code._ — Dan Salomon

+_Good, Fast, Cheap: Pick any two (you can't have all three)._ — Ross Callon

+_Computers are good at following instructions, but not at reading your mind._ — Donald Knuth

+_In protocol design, perfection has been reached not when there is nothing left to add, but when there is nothing left to take away._ — Ross Callon in the fantastic RFC 1925

+_Programming is not about typing, it's about thinking._ — Rich Hickey

+_The smartest thing you can do as a programmer is realize how stupid you are, and make accommodations._ — Jason Swett

+_Testing leads to failure, and failure leads to understanding._ — Burt Rutan

+_Every great developer you know got there by solving problems they were unqualified to solve until they actually did it._ — Patrick McKenzie

+_Telling a programmer there's already a library to do X is like telling a songwriter there's already a song about love._ — Pete Cordell

+_Writing software as if we are the only person that ever has to comprehend it is one of the biggest mistakes and false assumptions that can be made._ — Karolina Szczur

+_Becoming a good engineer is about collecting experience.
+Each project, even small ones, is a chance to add new techniques and tools to your toolbox._ — Addy Osmani

+_We build our computer (systems) the way we build our cities: over time, without a plan, on top of ruins._ — Ellen Ullman

+_The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise._ — Edsger Dijkstra

+_The strength of JavaScript is that you can do anything.
+The weakness is that you will._ — Reg Braithwaite

+_Always implement things when you actually need them, never when you just foresee that you need them. _ — Ron Jeffries

+_I have always wished for my computer to be as easy to use as my telephone.
+My wish has come true because I can no longer figure out how to use my telephone. – Bjarne Stroustrup, creator of C++